kris7453/ParticleSystemQt/README.md

 # Engineer's degree graduation work
 ## What does the app do?

-The application allows the user to create particle systems based on Cocos Studio engine particle systems. <abbr title="User Interface">UI</abbr> has been created with use of the Qt framework, while particle systems rendering has been done with OpenGL API.
+The application allows the user to create particle systems based on Cocos Studio engine particle systems. <abbr title="User Interface">UI</abbr> has been created with use of the Qt 5.6.3 framework, while particle systems rendering has been done with OpenGL API.

 ## How it works?

-At first, you must load an existant particle system or create a new one from the menu placed in the left upper corner.
+At first, you must load an existant particle system (left upper corner menu) or create a new one from the menu placed in the right side.

 ![workingSpace](./workspace.png "Application workspace")